f15hb0wn/bitcoin-wallet-analysis/README.md

 # Operation
 - After updating `settings.yaml`, run `python3 analyze.py`.
 This will search all transactions in the Bitcoin ledger connected to the Bitcoin wallet set as `address_to_search`.
 - Results will be saved as a PDF in the `output_path`.
-- It will take a *VERY long time* to transverse the entire BTC ledger on most systems
+- It will take a *VERY long time* to transverse the entire BTC ledger on most systems.
+My local system was only able to process 60-80 blocks per second.